Lithuanian grammar: Noun modification by numeral

 Note: Plural or singular without the case means that the word or words can be declined in any case in plural or singular respectively, but plural genitive means that the second word remains undeclined.

 Declension

 Nouns in Lithuanian language have 12 declension paradigms, in scholar grammar corresponding to five declensions which are defined by the inflection in singular nominative and genitive cases.
-Only few borrowed words, like taksì – taxi, kupė – compartment (in a train), coupe, are not subject to declension rules.
+Only few borrowed words, like taksi̇̀ – taxi, kupė – compartment (in a train), coupe, are not subject to declension rules.